inet-framework/inet/showcases/measurement/transmissiontime/doc/index.rst

 a relatively high speed compared to the propagation speed of the physical signal, but it is rarely the case in communication network simulation.

+Packet transmission time is measured from the beginning of the physical signal encoding the packet leaves the network interface up to the moment the end of the same physical signal leaves the same network interface.

+Packet transmission time is the time difference between the start and th end of the physical signal transmission on the outgoing interface.

 Here is the network:

 .. figure:: media/Network.png